unoplatform/figma-docs/learn/designers/colors.md

 ### Introduction

-Toolkit comes preloaded with a set of semantic colors allowing project-specific colors to easily be applied to all components of the design system and their states.
-Each semantic color style has a predefined role to play, it can be customized by changing its HEX values, but it's not possible to change its roles in the design system without creating custom code to support that use case.
-E.G.: a *Filled* Button uses PrimaryColor as its fill color, while *Elevated* and *Tonal* Buttons use PrimaryColor to fill only their labels.
+The Toolkit comes preloaded with a set of semantic colors allowing project-specific colors to easily be applied to all components of the design system and their states.
+Each semantic color style has a predefined role to play, it can be customized by changing its HEX values, but it's impossible to change its roles in the design system without creating custom code to support that use case.

+E.G., a *Filled* Button uses PrimaryColor as its fill color, while *Elevated* and *Tonal* Buttons use PrimaryColor to fill only their labels.
 So changing the HEX value of PrimaryColor would impact these buttons (as well as almost every component in the design system).

 This can easily be tested and experimented with from the *Getting Started* page of the Toolkit.

 ![](assets/colors1.png)